jamiew12/jamiew12.github.io/reseaserch_interests.md

 -   pH
 -   Texture
 -   Microbial composition (ASV data)
--   elemental composition (Fluorine - Uranium)
+-   Elemental composition (Fluorine - Uranium)

 > To quantify these measurements, I use some of the following
 > instruments;